“Converkit” is a unique marketing platform.

 As an alternative to ConvertKit, Sender stands out in several ways.
 For example, email and SMS automation are where Sender lands the killing blow as the features available grant much more flexibility in this domain.

 Additionally, the pricing models are slightly different.
-While ConvertKit hides some features behind the Creator Pro plan, all Sender’s email features are available right from the get-go.
+While ConvertKit hides some features behind the Creator Pro plan, all Sender’s email features are available immediately.
 Though free plans do not have access to SMS marketing, they become available from the first paid one.

 Sender does provide some additional benefits for the plans with higher pricing.
 They include some free SMS and MMS credits and better customer support.
 These, however, are not technically features, just added benefits.